-7.1.1 Version Numbers CAs shall Issue X.509 v3 Certificates (populate version field with integer "2").
+7.1.1 Version Numbers

+IdenTrust issues X.509 v3 Certificates with version field populated with integer "2").

 7.1.2 Certificate Extensions

 Critical private extensions shall be interoperable in their intended community of use.

 Certificates Issued by CAs under this CP shall comply with the IGC Certificate Profiles document, published as a companion document to this IGC-CP.
 IGC Certificate Profiles are subject to change and new versions will be published from time to time.
 CAs will be notified of IGC Certificate Profiles changes and shall comply with new IGC Profiles versions within (90) days of publication.